ricacostt/100-days-of-code/log.md

 **Thoughts:** I have fun and look forward to climbing this huge mountain.
 Nevertheless, I need to spend more time on the GitHub platform to understand it better.

+### Day 3: September 11, 2022

+**Today's Progress**: Set up Visual Studio Code to continue practising the basics of html and css.
+Learn how to set internal and external links, elements, attributes and learn the first shortcuts.

+**Thoughts:** Curious